 Knowing if the trend is strong enough to support your position is important.
 The ADX is popular for assessing that.
-As a result, I made the ADX adaptive using the EhlersAutocorrelationPeriodogram so there is no question as to whether the ADX is set to the right length.
+As a result, I made the ADX adaptive using a three different methods so you can experiment to find the method that leaves you with no question as to whether the ADX is set to the right length.
+The three methods are TOS Periodogram, Dr Ehlers' Band-Pass Filter method, and an AMA like volatility adapter using the efficiency ratio.

 Here is a screenshot.
 The adaptive ADX is simply displayed here in a label on the top left corner.
 It also compares the "DI+" to the "DI-" to determine trend direction and color codes the label Green if ADX > 25 and "DI+" > "DI-" or Red ADX > 25 and "DI+" < "DI-".
 The script can easily be modified to provide a plot of the adaptive ADX values so the trend of ADX values over time can be readily seen.